TianpeiLuke/nlp-pipeline/slipbox/pipeline_design/registry_single_source_of_truth.md

 3. **Validate references**: Use validation functions to check step names and hyperparameter classes
 4. **Use canonical names**: Reference the canonical step names defined in the registry
 5. **Keep metadata complete**: Ensure all registry entries have complete metadata
+6. **Follow naming conventions**: Use consistent PascalCase for step types, XxxConfig for config classes, and XxxStepBuilder for builder classes

 ### Don'ts